benank/Stepmania-Stream-Interactivity/README.md

 # Stepmania-Stream-Interactivity
 Enables viewers to interact with your Stepmania game by redeeming channel points to enable mods.
+Bits can also be used to "power up" these mod activations.

 ## Setting up